 Cisco Umbrella (OpenDNS)

-Cisco Umbrella, or OpenDNS, is a predictive cloud based security that leverages the internet to take in millions of data points per second to identify suspected threat origins.
+Cisco Umbrella, or OpenDNS, is a predictive cloud based security solution.
+It leverages the internet to take in millions of data points per second to identify suspected threat origins.
 Not only does OpenDNS block threats and run analytics, but it is completely automated and always searching.
 OpenDNS prevents malware and blocks phishing attempts and inappropriate content, while proactively protecting users from advanced malware, botnets and phishing attacks.

 A very similar process is used in our Complete Cloud solution.
 This helps provide additional security for remote user logins so when a laptop is lost, or left unattended with a sticky note on it that just so happens to have the username and password, no one but you can get in.
 In addition to a user login there is a quick cell phone call to substantiate your identity is correct and will then grant you access.